linlinxza/Windows-7-Full-Theme-KDE-Plasma-only-/README.md

 So if anything goes wonky with the panel, just unlock the widgets and set the panel to your liking.
 This is cause and effect of some settings not taking effect properly.

+Finally, I must thank all those who created the icon themes and theming styles for me to work with!
+This is a tribute to their work!